5dplay/ajenti-plugin-for-Raspi-Temperature/README.md

-# Ajenti plugin template
+# Ajenti plugin

-This is the plugin template used by ajenti-dev-multitool
+a widget to display the temperature of Raspberry Pi